yoyostudy/rl_ua/README.md

 To begin with:

 This is not an easy course that can be finished overnight, I need to think and read over and over again.
-The video is fast pased and sometimes omitting important details.
+The video lectures were fast-pased and sometimes omitted important details, making it challenging to follow along.

 How did I learn this course: